ramonsmits/Clockz/readme.md

 This clock is initialized with a couple of DateTime values and can only be usefull in unittests to test for age cases.

+# Current ticks implementations

+When choosing a ticks implementation you basically decide if you need high accuracy and / or low latency.

+## StopwatchTicks

+The `StopwatchTicks` uses the `Stopwatch` from the diagnostics namespace.
+It is the most accurate timing source and especially useful for measuring tiny tasks.

+## ClockTicks

+The clock implementation is there more for environments to make it explicit that time is measured even when using clocks.
+Its not very suitable to measure tiny tasks due to the latency.

+## EnvironmentTicks

+This relies on the environment ticks.
+It has the drawback that is uses a `int` and this value becomes negative in the .net framework API.
+The Clockz implementation cast it to a `uint` to fix this rollover issue as the `ITicks` interface uses a `long`.

+If it is running on a system that supports `GetTickCount64` then it will use that to retrieve the environment ticks.

 # Usage